EliahKagan/algorithms-suggestions/README.md

-# algorithms-suggestions - exercises and notes on algorithms
+# algorithms-suggestions - algorithms exercises and exposition

 These are some ideas for exercises in learning algorithms and data structures informally, such as in a self-directed way, by mentorship, or by collaboration